DEFRA/epr-backend/docs/architecture/decisions/0013-admin-ui-authorisation-mvp.md

 - allows us to defer solving problems like
   - what is the performance impact (on page load time) of the `frontend` requesting roles from the `backend` on serving every page?
 Is performance optimisation (eg. caching) required?
   - assuming caching of roles in the `frontend` is employed, how are role changes (embedded in the `backend`) kept in sync across the service?
 How should the system handle the scenario where a role change occurs during a user session?
+  - speccing out an endpoint on the `backend` for exposing roles that meets the needs of both `epr-re-ex-admin-frontend` **and** `epr-frontend`

+Limitations imposed on `frontend` application

+- can not optionally render parts/components within a page based on users role (eg render page for all users but only render `delete` button if user has `role-x`)